MaVdbussche/nozc/README.md

 ## Requirements

-_These are the prerequisites to run this project.
-If you are looking for the requirements to **build** it, please consult the [BUILD](BUILD.md) file._
+*These are the prerequisites to run this project.
+If you are looking for the requirements to **build** it, please consult the [BUILD](BUILD.md) file.*

 * This application requires **Java 16 or higher** to run.
 You can download it from [Oracle's website](https://www.oracle.com/java/technologies/javase-downloads.html), or from other vendors like [AdoptOpenJDK](https://adoptopenjdk.net).
-  >On Linux, you probably should install `openjdk-16` via you OS package manager instead.
+  >On Linux, you probably should install `openjdk-16` via your OS package manager instead.

-  Run `java -version` in your terminal to see the installed and configured Java version.
+  Run `java -version` in your terminal to see the installed and configured *Java* version.
-  Note that, if you have multiple Java versions installed, your operating system might not use the last one by default.
+  Note that, if you have multiple *Java* versions installed, your operating system might not use the last one by default.
-  Please refer to your OS documentation for help on how to configure a specific Java version as default.
+  Please refer to your OS documentation for help on how to configure a specific *Java* version as default.

-* If you want to compile your NewOz code to a `.ozf` file executable by the `ozengine` command, you will need to have [Mozart](https://github.com/mozart/mozart2) installed on your system.
+* If you want to compile your **NewOz** code to a `.ozf` file executable by the `ozengine` command, you will need to have [Mozart](https://github.com/mozart/mozart2) installed on your system.
   In particular, you should have access to the `ozc` and `ozengine` commands in your environment.
-  >Note that this requirement in not technically true yet, as the current version of Nozc is not yet able to run Mozart by itself.
+  >Note that this requirement is not yet present in the current version of **Nozc**, as the system is not yet able to run **Mozart** by itself.
-  > For now, you still need to copy the generated Oz code in Mozart's Emacs environment and run it from there.
+  > For now, you still need to copy the generated **Oz** code in **Mozart**'s *Emacs* environment and run it from there.
   > This will change in a future release.

 ## Usage